Halitosis or Bad Breath

 Halitosis (bad breath) is due to sulfur containing gas released together with air in the breath.
 The release of abundant of volatile sulfur compound is seen when bacteria that normally colonizes in the airway and GI tract digests organic materials on the surfaces of those tract.
 Therefore, you can see this problem in many diseases or conditions that creat an environment for bacteria overgrowth locally in the airway and GI tract.

-If you or your family have this condition, please come for a visit at Texas Allergy for discussion on how we would help manage your symptoms to reduce bad breath and to prevent it from developing into bronchitis or bronchopneumonia.
+If you or your family have this condition, please come for a visit at Texas Allergy for discussion on how we would help manage your symptoms to reduce bad breath and to prevent it from developing into bronchitis, bronchopneumonia, or potential new development of autoimmune diseases.
 Below are services and procedures that we offer at Texas Allergy for this condition.